Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 Ethics: We believe in conducting ourselves with the utmost ethical principles, adhering to a code of ethics that guides our interactions with students, colleagues, and the broader community.
 We are committed to maintaining confidentiality, respecting the rights and autonomy of our students, and avoiding any conflicts of interest that may compromise the integrity of our relationships.

-Integrity: We value integrity as the foundation of our coaching practice.
+Integrity: We value integrity as the foundation of our practice.
 We are committed to being honest, trustworthy, and reliable in our interactions with our students and colleagues.
 We strive to act in alignment with our values and beliefs, and to consistently demonstrate integrity in all our actions and decisions.
 We also hold ourselves accountable for our actions and take responsibility for any mistakes or errors, maintaining transparency in our communications.

 Transparency: We believe in being transparent and open in our interactions and communications with students and colleagues.
-We communicate clearly and honestly, ensuring that our students have a comprehensive understanding of our approach to education and coaching and the expectations they can have of the College.
+We communicate clearly and honestly, ensuring that our students have a comprehensive understanding of our approach to education and the expectations they can have of the College.
 We also strive to maintain open and honest communication among our faculty and staff, fostering a culture of transparency within our organization.

 FAILED COURSE POLICY